OneSignal/OneSignal-WordPress-Plugin/readme.txt

 3. Follow the instructions on the new OneSignal Wordpress menu option to get started.

 == Changelog ==
+= 1.5.0 =
+- Added option to send a welcome notification to new site visitors
+- Removed {modalPrompt: true} as the default prompt method for HTTPS sites; the native browser prompt is once again the default
+- Added option to use the modal prompt instead of the native prompt method

 = 1.4.0 =
 - Added option to disable automatically prompting new visitors to register for push notifications